 Why do this?
 Your credit card balances need to go down, not up, and the biggest step in doing that is to break yourself of the habit of using them without a connection to the real money you’re spending.
 That means going back to using cash, checks, and debit cards – if you don’t actually have the money, you’re not spending it.

-2. Figure Out What You Owe – And What The Interest Rates Are
+Step 2: Figure Out What You Owe & What the Interest Rates Are

 You should be making a list of all of these: credit card name/type, current balance, and interest rate.
 This way, later on, when you develop a plan, you can use this master list to figure out which credit card to pay first.